microsoft/msquic/docs/Streams.md

 # Stream ID Flow Control

 The QUIC protocol allows for a possible maximum number of streams equal to 2 ^ 62.
-So, per stream type, the maximum number of streams is 2 ^ 60.
-This is obviously a very large number and no app would likely ever need to have anywhere close to this number of streams open at any point in time.
+As there are 4 unique stream types, the maximum number of streams is 2 ^ 60.
+No app would likely ever need to have anywhere close to this number of streams open at any point in time.

 For this reason, each app controls the number of streams that the peer is allowed to open.
 The concept is similar to flow control of the actual data on a stream.
-The app tells the peer how much it's willing to accept at any point in time.
-Instead of a buffer size, for it's a stream count.
+The app tells the peer how many streams it's willing to accept at any point in time.
+Instead of a buffer size, for it's for a stream count.

 The actual protocol for synchronizing maximum stream count is somewhat complicated, but MsQuic simplifies the design by requiring the app to specify a number of simultaneous streams to allow the peer to open at any time.
 MsQuic then takes care of updating the maximum stream count for the peer as old streams get shutdown.